 Tabita Luis is a recognized promoter of the new People and Culture trends in Spain and has shared with us a new way of understanding the best manner to engage people, and humanize the workforce.

-Working on employee engagement is key; when they are given a voice, they will be encouraged to share positive feedback with one another and it will lead to healthier communication.
-If you’d like to see how Nailted can help you achieve greater success with people and culture, click here.
+Working on employee engagement is key; when employees are given a voice, they are more encouraged to share positive feedback with one another and this leads to healthier communication.
+Book a demo and discover how Nailted can help you achieve greater success with people and culture.